 Slow Food/Seasonal Eating

 Slow Food refers to taking time to prepare quality, nutritious foods (as opposed to fast food).
 This lesson discusses Slow Food, the use of whole ingredients, seasonal eating, and the importance of local food.
-Depending on group size and the season, this program can include a culinary lesson as well.

 Sustainable Living